-^{} This Chapter was revised by Paula M. McManus and Roslyn R. Morrison based in part on previous versions by Colleen Romaka, David Lamoreaux, and members of the 1977-78 Columbia Human Rights Law Review.
+\ This Chapter was revised by Paula M. McManus and Roslyn R. Morrison based in part on previous versions by Colleen Romaka, David Lamoreaux, and members of the 1977-78 Columbia Human Rights Law Review.

-^{1.} A civil action is a private dispute between two or more individuals or parties.
+1. A civil action is a private dispute between two or more individuals or parties.
 For example, a lawsuit about a car accident could be a civil action.
 In a criminal action, a person is charged with a crime by the government.

-^{2.} In federal court, the Federal Rules of Civil Procedure (Fed.
-R. Civ.
-P.) are used in civil cases, and the Federal Rules of Criminal Procedure (Fed.
-R. Crim.
+2. In federal court, the Federal Rules of Civil Procedure (FED.
+R. CIV.
+P.) are used in civil cases, and the Federal Rules of Criminal Procedure (FED.
+R. CRIM.
 P.) are used in criminal cases.
 New York state courts use the Civil Practice Law and Rules (N.Y.
-Civ.
-Prac.
-Law & R. or N.Y.
+CIV.
+PRAC.
+LAW & R. or N.Y.
 C.P.L.R.) in civil cases and the Criminal Procedure Law (N.Y.
-Crim.
-Proc.
-Law) in criminal cases.
+CRIM.
+PROC.
+LAW) in criminal cases.
 N.Y.
-Crim.
-Proc.
-L. is also commonly referred to as C.P.L.
+CRIM.
+PROC.
+LAW is also commonly referred to as C.P.L.
 Each set of rules contains discovery procedures for the appropriate type of case.
 For other states, you can find rules of civil and criminal procedure in the state's Annotated Code or Annotated General Statutes.
 Also, for most states, West and LexisNexis publish a yearly volume for the state that contains current rules of civil and criminal procedure.
-West's 2014 Rules of Court-State.
-(For example, if you are looking for information on Connecticut, look to West's 2014 Rules of court-Connecticut.)
+West's publication is Rules of Court-State.
+(For example, if you are looking for information on Connecticut, look to West's 2014 Rules of Court-Connecticut.)
 LexisNexis' publication is called Court Rules Annotated.
-(For example, if you are looking for information on New Hampshire, look to LexisNexis' 2014 New Hampshire Court Rules Annotated.)
-You can often request the volume you need through inter-library loan if your library does not carry it.
+(For example, if you can often request the volume you need through inter-library loan if your library does not carry it.

-(5) get rid of the surprise and delay that would occur if each party knew nothing about the other side's case until the trial itself.
+(5) prevent the surprise and delay that would occur if each party knew nothing about the other side's case until the trial happened.